 Glazed Cinnamon Roll Cake

-Enter this easy, one bowl, no-mixer cake with lovely cinnamon flavor that’s ready in no time.
+Enter this easy, one bowl, no-mixer cinnamon roll bundt cake with lovely cinnamon flavor that’s ready in no time.

 I have another recipe for a cinnamon roll cake but this one is even easier.
 That’s what happens after 8+ years of blogging.
 Things I made 5+ years ago don’t always register in my memory until after I start on a new recipe only to Google ‘cinnamon roll cake Averie Cooks’ and remember I’ve already made one.
 But I digress.

-The recipe is adapted from these cakes.
+The recipe is adapted from this cake and this cake.
 I love this cake base because cakes always turn out supremely moist, springy, and fluffy thanks to buttermilk, sour cream, and oil.
 It’s impossible to have a dry cake with that trio of moisturizing and tenderizing ingredients.

 Cinnamon rolls aren’t complete without glaze and because I made the glaze with buttermilk it’s perfectly sweet with a tiny amount of tang.
 It gives the illusion of a cream cheese glaze, minus the cream cheese, and makes use of the buttermilk already needed for the cake.